|Tel||+44 (0)1865 289357|

 MA MBBS(Hons) MD FRCP Edin MRCGP

-- Theme Lead, Prevention and Population Care, NIHR Oxford Biomedical Research Centre
+- Theme Co - Lead, Prevention and Population Care, NIHR Oxford Biomedical Research Centre

 - Chair, NIHR Stroke Research Network Primary Care Clinical Studies Group